mhdthariq/ManajemenBarang/README.md

 2. Open the project in **Android Studio**.
 3. Build and run the app on an Android device or emulator.

+## Application Install
+1. Click tags on 'Releases'
+2. Click version app like 'v0.0.1'
+3. Download the App or Source code

 ## Usage

 - **Add a new product**: Enter details in the input fields and tap "Add Barang".